isc-projects/kea/doc/guide/dhcp4-srv.rst

 less administration, an advantage of using a file for storage is that it eliminates a dependency on third-party database software.

-The configuration of the file backend (Memfile) is controlled through the Dhcp4/lease-database parameters.
+The configuration of the file backend (memfile) is controlled through the Dhcp4/lease-database parameters.
 The ``type`` parameter is mandatory and it specifies which storage for leases the server should use.
 The value of ``"memfile"`` indicates that the file should be used as the storage.
-The following list gives additional optional parameters that can be used to configure the Memfile backend.
+The following list gives additional optional parameters that can be used to configure the memfile backend.

 -  ``persist``: controls whether the new leases and updates to existing leases are written to the file.
 It is strongly recommended that the